AlexBoXY/kde-dolphin-addon/README.md

 ## archiv_extract
 Extract selected archives using passwords from file to choosen directory.
 So it's more conviniend than Dolphins integrated ARK menu entries.
-Depends on: kdialog, dunst, unrar, p7zip.
+Depends on: kdialog, notify-send.py, unrar, p7zip.

 ### Installation:
 * Place archiv_extract.sh in your ~/.local/bin directory.
 Make it executable.